From happy customers

 Visitor exploring Antelope Canyon during day tour

-Best time to visit: Summer (June to August) is the best time to catch the light beams in Lower Antelope Canyon.
-This is also peak tourist season, so you will have to book tickets at least a month in advance.
-Visit during late fall or winter (November to February) for fewer crowds and the chance to see the canyon in a softer, more diffused light that enhances the rock’s colors and textures.
-Keep in mind that temperatures can drop significantly and the canyon may feel colder due to limited sunlight in winter.
+Best time to visit: Visit during late fall or winter (November to February) for fewer crowds and the chance to see Lower Antelope Canyon in a softer, more diffused light that enhances the rock’s colors and textures.
+Keep in mind that temperatures can drop significantly, and the canyon may feel colder due to limited sunlight in winter.

 More on timings